-Allow customers to upload files on the product, category, cart, and checkout page.
-Enable them to change or replace the uploaded files on the Thank you page or Account page as well to sell customizable products easily.
+Allow customers upload files on product, category, cart, and checkout pages, and upload or modify files on the Thank You and My Account pages.

 Setup and Installation